 Cheap picnic drink ideas

 For beverages, skip the soft drinks and choose something appropriate for warm weather, such as iced tea or lemonade in a sealed water bottle or jug.
-(Hint: Freeze some of either beverage in ice cube trays and use them to keep the beverage cold without diluting it.)
+(Hint: Freeze some of the beverage in ice cube trays and use them to keep the beverage cold without diluting it.)

 If there’s a designated driver, you may want to indulge in a growler of beer or a jug of inexpensive, chilled white or rosé wine for the other guests.
 Check your picnic location’s rules on glass and drinking alcohol in public; some parks ban beverages in glass bottles.
 In that case, look for beer in cans and boxed wine, many of which are cheaper than the bottled version anyway.

 Whichever beverages you plan, it’s a good idea to bring some plain drinking water along.
 Don’t buy gallons in plastic jugs at the store.
 Fill your own pitchers or reusable beverage dispenser for a cheaper and more Earth-friendly option.